huyz/container-image-tags/README.md

 Live tests are opt-in and skipped unless their target environment variables are configured.
 See [`docs/test-plan.md`](docs/test-plan.md) for the behavioral matrix, test IDs, and completion requirements.

-As of 2026-08-25, authored mostly by OpenAI GPT 5.6 Sol and DeepSeek V4 Flash.

-If this project proves useful, it will be rewritten in go for portability and fewer dependencies.

 ## License